Stefan-Driessen/ProMoTe/ProMoTe.md

   |Definition|The data contract associated with this output port.|

 ### Class: Data Contract
+This class will be extended in the future.
 |**Class:**|<span style="font-weight:normal">[pmt:DataContract](#class-data-contract)</span>|
 |---|---|
 |Definition:|A collection of enforceable promises concerning the delivery of a data product or use case.|